Zeigren/inventree-docker/README.md

 To give it a quick test copy the `inventree_dev_vhost.conf` file into the config folder and run the `docker-compose -f docker-compose.yml -f test.yml up -d` command in the `inventree-docker` directory.
 This will pull all the Docker images and run them.

-Once they're running edit the `docker-compose.yml` file and change `MIGRATE_STATIC` to `True`, then run `docker-compose -f docker-compose.yml -f test.yml up -d` again (this step will be fixed at some point).
-This does all the database initialization and collects all the static files.
+Once they're running edit the `docker-compose.yml` file and change `MIGRATE_STATIC` and `CREATE_SUPERUSER` to `True`, then run `docker-compose -f docker-compose.yml -f test.yml up -d` again.
+This initializes the database, collects all the static files, and creates a superuser.

-Now you'll need to create the superuser run `docker exec -it inventree python manage.py createsuperuser`.
-Open up a web browser and go to `127.0.0.1:9080` and you're good to go!
+Open up a web browser and go to `127.0.0.1:9080` and login with user `admin` and password `admin`, now you're good to go!

 ### Configuration